MicrosoftLearning/mslearn-openai/Instructions/Exercises/01-app-develop.md

    --sku-capacity 5
 ```

-    > \* Sku-capacity is measured in thousands of tokens per minute.
+> **Note**: Sku-capacity is measured in thousands of tokens per minute.
 A rate limit of 5,000 tokens per minute is more than adequate to complete this exercise while leaving capacity for other people using the same subscription.

-> [!NOTE]
-> If you see a warnings about net7.0 framework being out of support, you can disregard them for this exercise.

 ## Configure your application